Leaf Collection

 Every Leaf Season is Different

-We're asking residents to take these steps to help keep leaf collection on schedule, hold costs down, and reduce storm water pollution:
+Residents should take these steps to help keep leaf collection on schedule, hold costs down, and reduce storm water pollution:

 • Rake leaves to the curb or edge of the street, not on the street where they will cause a traffic hazard.